Special Education Programming Overview

 Annual District Notices

-If you have questions regarding the needs of your child and/or the special education process, please contact Sue Curtis or Dawn Western, Directors of Special Education 715-327-4223.
+If you have questions regarding the needs of your child and/or the special education process, please contact Dawn Western, Director of Special Education 715-327-4223.